-- A. Votes shall be taken in one or more of the following ways: - 1.
+- A.[4.01] Votes shall be taken in one or more of the following ways: - 1[A].
 A roll call vote of the members shall be ordered unless a majority of members object, and the results shall be entered by the Secretary on the record of the Student Senate Journal.

-- 2. Division of the Student Senate (members raise their hands, or stand). - 3.
-Voice vote (affirming answer aye, negative answer no). - 4.
-A vote by ballot shall not be in order, except in the following cases: - a.
-Elections - b.
-Appeals on removal of members.
+- 2[B].
+Division of the Student Senate (members raise their hands, or stand). - 3[G].
+Voice vote (affirming answer aye, negative answer no). - 4[Đ].
+A vote by ballot shall not be in order, except in the following cases: - a[1]. elections - b[2]. appeals on removal [trials] of members [(and preliminary-steps)] - [E-----Abcontoo voto, if the following criteria are mot: - 1.-----The abcentee votor must have a valid excuse for his/her absence from the Senate meeting. - 2.----- An-official-absentee-ballet-must-be-completed-by-the Senator-within-two-(2)-class-days-prior-to-the announced-Senate-meeting.